Skip to Main Content

 Campus Experience

 Attendance will be taken at scheduled Weekly Workshops.
-As the Weekly Workshop sessions are live workshops, these will not be recorded.
+As the Weekly Workshop sessions are live interactive learning sessions, these will not be recorded.

 The assessment timetable will be published in Canvas at the start of the relevant semester.
-This course is 100% internally assessed, meaning there is no final examination at the end of the semester.
+This course will have a final examination at the end of the semester (40% of final grade).
+Therefore, 60% of your final grade is internally assessed throughout the semester.

 Learning Resources